Mark Lanegan: Solo work and other projects

 Lanegan's seventh solo album, Blues Funeral, was released in February 2012.
-Josh Homme, Alain Johannes, and Martyn LeNoble contributed to the creation of the album.
+Josh Homme, Dave Catching, Alain Johannes, and Martyn LeNoble contributed to the creation of the album.
 In November 2012 Lanegan self-released a Christmas album titled Dark Mark Does Christmas 2012, including a Roky Erickson cover "Burn the Flames".
 The limited six-track EP had only been available at his concerts.

-Released on Heavenly Recordings in 2013, Lanegan released his first collaboration with Duke Garwood entitled 'Black Pudding'.
-It featured a largely acoustic guitar driven sound, not unlike his first solo albums on Sub Pop, as well as long-time solo collaborator Alain Johannes.
+Released on Heavenly Recordings in 2013, Lanegan released his first collaboration with Duke Garwood entitled Black Pudding.
+It featured a largely acoustic guitar-driven sound, not unlike his first solo albums on Sub Pop, as well as long-time solo collaborator Alain Johannes.

 Lanegan released a five-track EP entitled No Bells on Sunday in the United States on July 29, 2014, followed by a European release on August 25.
 A music video was released on July 15 for "Sad Lover", the third track off the EP.
 Lanegan's next full-length album, Phantom Radio, was released on October 21, 2014.
 It was produced by Alain Johannes and has a similar sound aesthetic to Blues Funeral.

 Lanegan's second collaborative album with Duke Garwood, With Animals, was released on August 24, 2018.
 The pair toured Europe in October 2018 to support the release.

 Lanegan released three further solo albums between 2017 and 2020 on Heavenly Recordings; Gargoyle in 2017, Somebody's Knocking in April 2019, and Straight Songs of Sorrow in May 2020.